 Jesse Schwartzman held the Bayhawks scoreless for a stretch of 26:44 to end the first half, saving 7-of-8 (.875) shots on goal.

 The lone goal scored by Chesapeake in the first half set a new franchise record and the zero goals allowed by Denver in the second quarter marked just the third time in franchise history that an opponent has been shut out in a quarter.
-The Outlaws also shut out Boston at INVESCO Field at Mile High in the second quarter on July 3rd of this season.
+The Outlaws also shut out Boston at INVESCO Field at Mile High in the second quarter on July 3

 The Bayhawks cut into their deficit in the third quarter, outscoring the Outlaws 5-2 in the period.